-The two sides agree that one of the key goals of the interim period is the transfer of authority to Palestinians.
-Powers and responsibilities of the Israeli civilian administration will be transferred to the Palestinians as agreed.
-This process will bring about a fundamental change in the existing situation on the ground and in the relationship between Israeli and Palestinians.
-An important outcome of this phase will be the empowerment of Palestinians through the establishment of interim self government arrangements which will give the Palestinians real control over decisions that affect their lives and fate.
-It should also put an end to the confrontation between Israel and Palestinians and create a new relationship between them of mutual respect, tolerance, peace and reconciliation, in which both sides eschew violence.
+The two sides agree that one of the key goals of the interim period is the transfer of authority, as agreed, to Palestinians.
+Functions of the Israeli civilian administration will be transferred to the Palestinians as agreed.
+This process will bring about a fundamental change in the existing situation on the ground and in the relationship between Israelis and Palestinians.
+An important outcome of this phase will be the empowerment of Palestinians through the establishment of interim self government arrangements which will give the Palestinians greater control over decisions that affect their lives and fate.

+It should also put an end to the confrontation between Palestinians and Israel and create a new relationship between them of mutual respect, tolerance, peace and reconciliation, in which both sides eschew violence.